IlhaanHasssan/tech264_python/learning_git/README.md

 ### *How to clone an existing repo:*

-1. Make sure you are in the correct directory using `pwd`
+1. Make sure you are in the correct directory using `pwd` or create a new one using `mkdir`
 2. If not, you can change your current directory with `cd`
 3. Sign up/Log in to github.com
 4. Go to the repositories section of you profile and click `new`